Sir Edward de Warren: Family and early life

-In 1306, Edward's father John de Warenne was married to Joan of Bar, a granddaughter of King Edward I of England.
-But the marriage was not a success.
-In 1309 King Edward II of England granted leave for John to make anyone he wanted heir to the lands that he held.
+In 1306, Edward's father John de Warenne was married to Joan of Bar.
+She was a daughter of count Henry III of Bar, and Eleanor of England, Countess of Bar, the eldest daughter of king Edward I of England.
+The marriage was not a success.
+In 1309, King Edward II of England granted leave for John to make anyone he wanted heir to the lands that he held.
 But he wanted surety that any heir that he may have by his wife Joan would not to be disinherited.
 The earl was living openly with Maud by 1311.

-Edward's mother Maud de Nerford was a daughter of Sir William de Nerford of Narford, via his wife Petronilla, a daughter of Sir John de Vaux.
+Edward's mother Maud de Nerford was a daughter of Sir William de Nerford of Narford, by his wife Petronilla, a daughter of Sir John de Vaux.
 On 8 March 1315 in a notice read out to Joan of Bar, Countess of Surrey for a petition of the divorce of Joan and the earl, she was described as "Maud of Neyrford, daughter of the former William of Neyrford Knight, deceased, of the diocese of Norwich."
-Her father William had died in 1302, and Petronilla his wife was William's heir.
+Her father William had died in 1300, and Petronilla his wife was William's heir.
 Among Maud's siblings were John and Thomas de Nerford who were later Knighted and also Edmund.
 In 1315 John de Warenne granted his manor of Saddlescombe in Sussex to Thomas de Nerford for life.
 In 1316 the earl granted to Edmund de Nerford the reversion of a messuage, two carucates of land, twenty four acres of meadow and ten marks of rent in Harrowby, Donisthorpe, Grantham, and Barkston.
 Sir John and Thomas de Nerford witnessed a charter with John de Warenne in 1317.

 Edward was not named in a land settlement dated 4 August 1316, and the earl's two sons, John and Thomas by Maud de Nerford were.
 Because of this it is probable that Edward was born after this date but before 1320, at which point the earl had "expelled Maud de Nerforde from his heart and his company."
 Maud de Nerford had died by 22 November 1345.
 By this date her sons John and Thomas had joined the order of the Knights Hospitallers of St John of Jerusalem at Clerkenwell Priory.
 They were not named in their father's will on 24 June 1347.